BI0PATH/odin-recipes/README.md

 This is an attempt at making a website.
-Hopefully this project will demonstrate an very basic understanding of CSL, Git, and HTML.
+Hopefully this project will demonstrate a very basic understanding of CSL, Git, and HTML.